-Organic reach is in decline.
+Organic reach on social media is how well your posts perform without any money behind them.
+And with algorithm changes at Facebook, Instagram and Twitter, it’s in decline.
 Call the authorities.
 Call the doctor.
 Call someone, because this is changing the way businesses use social media.

-This also means your beloved social media content strategy isn’t reaching as many people as before.
+If it’s happening at Facebook, it’s happening on other social platforms too.
+This means your social media posts aren’t reaching as many people as before.
 What to do?
-Here are four ways to deal with the decline in organic reach.
+Here are some ways to deal with the decline in organic reach.

 1. Create unique content for each platform

-For example, Hootsuite’s Snapchat channel is meant to showcase behind-the-scenes content.
-It’s a backstage pass to what it’s like working at Hootsuite.
+For example, our Instagram feed often showcases behind-the-scenes content.
+It’s a backstage pass to what it’s like to work at Hootsuite.

-This is a lot different from our Twitter handle—which is tailored to promoting the Hootsuite blog, thought pieces from our CEO, and articles circling the industry.
-Twitter is also where we fuel online discussion—it’s where our Twitter chat #HootChat is hosted every Thursday.
+This is a lot different from our Twitter handle.
+We tailor that content to promoting the Hootsuite blog, thought pieces from our CEO, and other articles that are relevant to our audience.
+Twitter is where we fuel online discussion.
+That’s why we host our Twitter chat #HootChat once a month.

 2. Feature someone else’s content

-Contrary to popular belief, when it comes to marketing—it’s not all about you.
-It’s not all about pushing out your content over and over again, hoping that your audience will become obsessed with everything your brand has to say.
+In marketing, as in life, it’s not all about you.
+Don’t just push out your content over and over again, hoping that your audience will become obsessed with everything your brand has to say (they won’t).

 Recognize that social media is about being social.
 That means sharing other people’s content and not just your own.
-Take the time to monitor your audience.
+Take the time to learn as much as you can about your audience.
 Find out what engages them, what they want to learn, and what could be helpful to them.
 Use these insights to start curating content that you know will suit their interests.

 By catering to your readers, you position your brand as one they can trust—and one that cares about what they want.

-Sharing relevant content also positions your brand as a thought leader who knows what’s happening in the industry and is happy to share that information with its customers.
+Sharing relevant content also establishes you as a thought leader that knows what’s happening in the industry.

 Serve real value to your readers—it’s not always about them knowing what your company can do for them.

 Having curated content also saves you time, is cost-efficient, and keeps things moving when it comes to finding variety.
 It’s why Hootsuite’s social media team adopted the hashtag, #ChoiceContent.
-Our social team zones in on what they think audiences would like and we push that content forward.
+The team zeroes in on what they think audiences would like and shares that content.
 We also publish any content that we as a social media company find useful and engaging.

 3. Know the algorithms

-As a social media marketer, your best bet to make the most out of these formulas is to study them closely and understand how they work.
+Your best bet to make the most out of these formulas is to study them closely and learn how they work.

 Here’s a quick low-down of what to expect from some of our favorite social media platforms:

-- Instagram—Photos and videos in your feed will be ordered by how likely it is that you’ll be interested in the content, your relationship to the user posting, and the timeliness of the post.
+- Instagram: The app organizes photos and videos in your feed by how likely it is that you’ll be interested in the content, your relationship to the user posting and the timeliness of the post.

-- Twitter—Your feed will be focused on helping you catch up on the best Tweets that you missed while away from the app.
-Twitter is continuing to tweak their algorithm to figure out which are the “best Tweets” to feature at the top of your timeline.
+- Twitter—Your feed is focused on helping you catch up on the best Tweets that you missed while away from the app.
+Twitter is continuing to figure out which are the “best Tweets” to feature at the top of your timeline.

-There’s as many as 100,000 factors that influence the Facebook algorithm alone.
+There are as many as 100,000 factors that influence the Facebook algorithm alone.
 Most of these factors are based on how users behave and how they interact with content they like.
-Considering how user behavior is always changing, we recommend keeping up-to-date with how each platform ranks content.
+User behaviour is always changing, though, so we recommend keeping up-to-date with how each platform ranks content.

 4. Put budget behind your content

-We took a look at popular paid channels like Facebook Ads (the same tools as Instagram Advertising), LinkedIn Ads, and Twitter Ads.
-Here’s what we found to be the most valuable reasons to get into social media advertising across all networks:
+We took a look at popular paid channels like Facebook ads (the same tools as Instagram advertising), LinkedIn ads and Twitter ads.
+Here’s what we found to be the best reasons to get into social media advertising across all networks:

-- Get higher conversions—You’ve got control over where your ad is displayed, when it goes out, and who it gets delivered to.
+- Get higher conversions—You’ve got control over where your ad is displayed, when it goes out and to whom.
 With these targeting options, getting your content noticed is much easier.

 - Create ads easily—Use ad formats to create ads quickly.
 Facebook has a variety of ad types to choose from including slideshow ads, video ads, dynamic ads, and more.